 2011 is the epitome of an “ageable vintage” as far as we are concerned, and our Reserve tier is the most age-worthy of all the Chehalem wines.
 This Pinot Noir Reserve is exhibiting plenty of youthful charm, with a progression towards more thoughtful complexity with time in the glass.
 First notes are exalted bright fruit aromatics of red-to-black raspberry, cassis, dark cherry, and some ethereal violets, thyme, and black tea.
 More evolution brings smoky grilled lamb shank and peppercorn, with dark chocolate and barrel aromatics highlighting the nose.
 The palate is elegant yet assertive, with a firm structure or fine tannin, astounding balance, and a full, rich finish.
 Only time will show how much more this will evolve.

-This wine is only made in very special vintages.
+This wine is only made in very special vintages—and 2011 is definitely special.
 The wine is dense, three-dimensional, well-structured in acid and tannin, spherically balanced and the epitome of Ribbon Ridge’s red-black Pinot Noir capabilities.
+Alcohol is perfect, pH likewise, phenolics are round and beautiful, and acids focused.
 Expect to be wowed today, but also expect a classic scenario of pulling this wine from cellar in 30 years and wondering how a wine could be this good.
+Classic is a good summary word.

 This Riesling is always one of our favorites, but on a decadent and balanced year like 2012, it’s simply amazing.
 The nose is just opening up with white flowers like honeysuckle and cherry blossoms, and is closely followed by Rangpur lime oil, ripe white peach, honeydew, and lychee.
 The palate is still a bit shy, expressing hints of what will soon become full-fledged coconut crème, key lime pie, and starfruit, with complexity and juicy fruit remaining the focus of balanced acidity and a touch of RS.
 Some subtle petrol notes have begun, but with age and patience you will see one of the best Riesling vineyards in the state really begin to blossom.